 - Faster download servers

-- Backup of your current drivers
+- Backups of your current drivers

 - Ability to update “Game Components”